neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 ## Overview

 This single-page app will allow users to browse all characters from *Rick and Morty*.
-The app will include a search input to filter characters, and all relevant results should display after a search.
-If the search results span multiple pages, users should be able to navigate through the pages using "Next" and "Previous" buttons.
+The app will include a search input to filter characters and all relevant results should be displayed after a search.
+A basic pagination system with "Next" and "Previous" navigation buttons lets the user browse large numbers of results with ease.

 ## API